kahboom/dev-notes/topics/react-testing.md

   - Testing framework created by Airbnb.
   - Focuses more on props and checking state.
   - Returns React components in memory or to the DOM while providing a jQuery-like API for traversing the React component tree.
-- [Jest]- Testing framework created by Facebook.
-Comes with create-react-app, though if you want to create snapshot tests, you'd need to run `yarn add --dev react-test-renderer`.
+- [Jest] - Testing framework created by Facebook. create-react-app includes it OOTB, though if you want to create snapshot tests, you'd need to run `yarn add --dev react-test-renderer`.
 - [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/) are often used in tandem, where Mocha is a testing framework and Karma is a test runner.
 - [react-testing-library]
   - Does not replace Jest, works with it (or Mocha).
 It is a library, not a framework or test runner.